Conscription in Rhodesia: Migration policies

 The Rhodesian government also attempted to reduce the numbers of white men of military age leaving the country.
-In 1974 it became an offence for men to depart Rhodesia after being called up for service.
-At around this time, opportunities to travel or study outside of Rhodesia were also reduced and the Rhodesian government requested that South Africa extradite draft dodgers.
-Later that year non-black Rhodesian men aged between 18 and 25 who had not completed national service were banned from emigrating.
-From 1976 the South African government began deporting some white Rhodesians for technical violations of immigration rules, though it publicly denied having a deal with Rhodesia to deny residence to white Rhodesians of military age.
-From 1977 the sons of adults who were preparing to emigrate from Rhodesia were required to complete national service if they were called up before their parents completed the necessary paperwork to leave the country.
-These restrictions led many white Rhodesians to feel like prisoners in the country, and encouraged them to leave when they could.
-The restrictions also reduced immigration into Rhodesia.
+In 1974, it became an offence for men to depart Rhodesia after being called up.
+At around this time, opportunities to travel or study outside of Rhodesia were reduced and the government asked South Africa to extradite draft dodgers.
+Later that year, non-black Rhodesian men aged between 18 and 25 who had not completed national service were banned from emigrating.
+The Herald newspaper compared the new restrictions to the Berlin Wall and stated that the government was "lowering the portcullis to keep civilian soldiers in against their will".
+From 1976, the South African government began deporting white Rhodesians for technical violations of immigration rules, though it publicly denied having a deal with Rhodesia to deny residence to white men of military age.
+From 1977, the sons of adults who were preparing to emigrate needed to complete national service if they were called up before their parents completed the necessary paperwork.
+These restrictions led many white Rhodesians to feel like prisoners, and encouraged them to emigrate when they could.
+Immigration into Rhodesia was also affected.

-In October 1976 the British government made a commitment to sympathetically consider requests for visas from British subjects who were seeking to evade conscription requirements in Rhodesia.
-However, the British Home Office did not automatically grant asylum to men seeking to ender the UK to avoid fighting for the Rhodesian government, with applications being assessed on their individual merits.
-One Rhodesian conscript told The Guardian in 1977 that his request for asylum had been rejected as he was serving in the armed forces of Rhodesia, and thus considered to be a supporter of the illegal Rhodesian government.
+In October 1976, the British government made a commitment to sympathetically consider requests for visas from British subjects who were seeking to evade conscription requirements in Rhodesia.
+However, as of 1977 the British Home Office did not automatically grant asylum to men seeking to enter the UK to avoid fighting for the Rhodesian government, with applications being assessed on their individual merits.
+A Rhodesian conscript told The Guardian that year his request for asylum had been rejected as he was considered a supporter of the Rhodesian government.
+The rationale for this assessment was that he was serving in the armed forces.